codesprout-com/exploring-ruby/5_insanely_useful_ruby_array_methods/README.md

 # 5 insanely useful `Array` methods

+### Want to keep learning more?
+Join [CodeSprout](https://www.codesprout.com/)!

+The mantra over at CodeSprout is KAIZEN!
+Continuously learn, continuously improve.
+[Sign up for free](https://www.codesprout.com/users/sign_up)!

 ### Description

 Ruby's `Array` class has some powerful and fun methods that you can use to be super-productive.

 Here's some code from a video on the [CodeSprout YouTube channel](https://www.youtube.com/@codesprout) that showcases some of the most used methods you can find on instances of `Array`.

-This code uses Ruby 3.1.3.
+The code in the YouTube videos uses Ruby 3.1.3.
 Check out [the official Ruby documentation](https://ruby-doc.org/3.1.3/Array.html) for 3.1.3 for more details and more goodness.

 ### Methods